ProjectZeroDays/MMWormhole/README.md

 Solution: Verify that your UI is being updated correctly and that you are using the correct message identifiers.

+## Contributing

+We welcome contributions to MMWormhole!
+If you would like to contribute, please read our [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines on how to get started.

-## Credits
+## Code of Conduct

-MMWormhole was created by [Conrad Stoll](http://conradstoll.com) at [Mutual Mobile](http://www.mutualmobile.com).

-Credit also to [Wade Spires](https://devforums.apple.com/people/mindsaspire), [Tom Harrington](https://twitter.com/atomicbird), and [Rene Cacheaux](https://twitter.com/rcachatx) for work and inspiration surrounding notifications between the containing app and it's extensions.
+We are committed to fostering a welcoming and inclusive community.
+Please read our [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md) file to understand the expectations for behavior and interactions within the community.

 ## License

 MMWormhole is available under the MIT license.
-See the LICENSE file for more info.
+See the [LICENSE](LICENSE) file for more info.